forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

   > One reason more to relax the often overly strict [quarantine and isolation rules](../7_social/controlling.md#covid-19-cases-and-quarantine).
 Across the world the [detection rate](../3_medical/covid19.md#comparing-case-and-infection-fatality) is often below 10%.
 So 90% aren't sure or even don't know whether they are infected.
 With a positive test, most are likely careful (even without requirements).

   To determine useful sampling/cheating an option is: Detection of members of the oral flora, since not only coronaviruses but also most other bacteria and viruses peak after sleep ([Carlson-Jones](#summary-carlson-jones)).
 RNaseP likely does not help: Saliva is essentially ultra-filtrated blood enriched with some enzymes and electrolytes and is secreted from cells in the different salivary glands ([Dawes](#summary-dawes)).
-Since RNaseP is both in the blood and in the secretory cells, RNaseP does not decrease much on an increased flow rate [to check].
+Since RNaseP is both in the blood and in the secretory cells, RNaseP does not decrease much on an increased flow rate [to confirm and cite].